olafal0/rescaffold/README.md

 You can add as many scaffolds as you want, simply by repeating the initial command.
 If you want to remove a scaffold (which only removes files created by rescaffold and are since untouched), you can run:

 `rescaffold -remove <git-template-url>`

-Commands can specify a full URL to operate on a specific scaffold, but scaffolds can also be specified by the project slug.
-I.e. `git@github.com:user-name/my-scaffold.git` can be specified, or you can simply write "my-scaffold".
-If there are multiple scaffolds named "my-scaffold", rescaffold will notify you with an error.

 Scaffolds can be: